Budget 2020: What do we know?

 The Department of Health continues to be a financial problem.
 The health service is expected to receive a financial bailout of more than €300 million this year to tackle additional anticipated winter pressures.

-A series of smaller measures may be forthcoming in the budget.
-These include lower prescription charges for people over the age of 70, more money for home help hours, an increase in resources for the National treatment Purchase Fund and confirmation of the expansion of the free healthcare scheme for children up to the age of eight, likely to be introduced form the start of the 2020 school year.
+A series of smaller measures may be forthcoming.
+These include lower prescription charges for people over the age of 70, more money for home-help hours, an increase in resources for the National Treatment Purchase Fund and confirmation of the expansion of the free healthcare scheme for children up to the age of eight, likely to be introduced from the start of the 2020 school year.

 What else is expected?